frevib/personal-site/content/portfolio.md

 # Latest experience

-In my latests positions I was **tech lead** for a startup in a big corporate.
-There we built a machine learning product that included software engineering, data engineering and data science.
+In my current position I am **tech lead** at ING - Advanced analytics/ Artificial intelligence.
+There we build a product that volves big data, machine learning and graph representation of source code.